Timsey/starter-academic/content/post/bayes_commentary/index.md

 $p(\mathcal{H}|\mathcal{D}) = \frac{p(\mathcal{H}) p(\mathcal{D}|\mathcal{H})}{p(\mathcal{D})}$.

+We can now sensibly talk about inference: starting with some distribution over hypotheses $\mathcal{H}$ representing our prior beliefs, we observe data $\mathcal{D}$, which in turn causes us to update our beliefs to a new distribution over the same hypotheses $\mathcal{H}$.

 ### Prior information
-To start, we need to specify our prior information $p(\mathcal{H})$: how likely do we think $\mathcal{H}$ is a priori (for instance, if $\mathcal{H}$ is the hypothesis that the coin is fair)?
+To start using the theorem, we need to specify our prior information $p(\mathcal{H})$: how likely do we think $\mathcal{H}$ is a priori - for instance, if $\mathcal{H}$ is the hypothesis that the coin is fair?
 Well, this depends on what information we already have about the coin (and the person flipping the coin, and any other relevant information).
 Probability theory as extended logic prescribes using all the (relevant) available information when doing inferences: if I happen to know the coin has heads on both sides, I should definitely include this information.

 So let's call any relevant information $\mathcal{I}$, and restate Bayes' theorem: